cosmicjs/angular-company-website/README.md

 ```
 The `cosmic interceptor` will make sure to send the read and write keys when communicating with the CMS.

-If you're integrating Google Analytics, modify the `index.html` with your UA identifier.

 ## About the project

 ### Structure